beckyphan/beckyphan.github.io/_posts/2020-08-31-javascript_project_newtrition.markdown

 To instantly invoke named functions, they must be written as an expression and called (extra pair of parentheses following).
 ```(function name() {})()```

+Arrow functions are a feature introduced in ES6, in which the word function need not be written, and the return keyword + curly brackets can be omitted if it is in a single line.
+Arrow functions lack "this" and are not hoisted (aka must be defined before they are used).

 #### hoisting, context, scope, closures
 For the most part, most of my javascript is within the 'DOMContentLoaded' event listener.
 Because variables are able to be seen within the scope of their function, if I needed to use the variable for another function I would pass it through as an argument so the new function would be able to access it.
 Variables that had more broad use I could declare as a const and place outside of the scope of any singular function.

 #### ES6 syntax
+E6 allows for new features in javascript, such as the use of let and const to declare variables, the introduction of arrow functions, classes, default parameters, and some other functions.

 #### js eventing
 JS event listeners are straight-forward.